LoginRadius/docs/content/tutorial/php/index.md

     <?php
     define('LR_API_KEY', '{{YOUR API KEY}}');
-    define('LR_API_SECRET', '{{YOUR API SECRET}}');  // Pass API Secret Key define('API_REQUEST_SIGNING', ''); // Pass true/false for enable/disable
+    define('LR_API_SECRET', '{{YOUR API SECRET}}');  // Pass API Secret Key
-    define('AUTH_FLOW', '');   // Pass optional/disabled, if email verification flow optional or disabled, no need to mention if required flow

     //If you have Custom API Domain, then define 'API_DOMAIN' then replaced it with your custom API domain,
     //otherwise no need to define these options in configuration.